 Open to the public every Wednesday, 1-4 pm, Friday, from 3-6 pm and every third Saturday of the month from 9 am-noon for story time through the spring and summer months.
 Check back for special event annoucements for the spring/summer months.
 For more information, contact LandPaths at (707) 524-9318, or visit www.landpaths.org.

 Bayer Neighborhood Park and Gardens Planning and Construction FAQs:

-The Master Plan features an expanded community garden, gathering areas, support structures for the garden (green house and lathe house), a rehabilitated barn and animal enclosure, caretaker’s residence (approximately 1,041 sq. ft.), turf areas, three play zones, amphitheatre, picnic areas, wetland area, interactive fountain, orchards, sport plaza, a Community Hall (approximately 3,240 sq. ft.), placita (central courtyard), an Outdoor Education Building (approximately 2,900 sq. ft.), event stage, cross cultural ovens, restrooms, parking for onsite staff and green elements incorporated throughout the site.
+The Updated Master Plan features an expanded community garden, gathering areas, a rehabilitated barn and animal enclosure, turf areas, three play zones, amphitheatre, picnic areas, wetland area, orchards, placita and kiosko (central courtyard), cross cultural ovens, restrooms and open air community kitchen pavilion.

 Who will pay for the construction?

 At this time the City staff has secured several grants for the construction of the park.
 Grant funding includes: Proposition 84 Statewide Parks Program ($4,833,467), Housing Related Parks Program ($317,900) and the Stewardship Council ($189,000).